-You will usually see your family doctor first, who will ask you about your general health and examine you.
+You will usually see your family doctor (GP) first, who will ask you about your general health and examine you.
 If you have symptoms that may be caused by womb cancer, your GP may ask about your family history of cancer.
-Your doctor may ask you to give blood and urine samples for testing.
+They may ask you to give blood and urine samples for testing.
 Your GP will probably then do a pelvic examination (sometimes called an internal).
 They may also take a sample of cells from the surface of the neck of the womb (a cervical smear).

 At the hospital

 If your doctor is at all concerned, they will ask you to go to the hospital for tests.
 The only way to definitely diagnose womb cancer is to take a sample of the tissue lining the womb (an endometrial biopsy).
 Your doctor sends the tissue to the lab, where it is closely checked for cancerous cells, or cells that look abnormal in any way.
 There are different ways to take these biopsies.
 You might have an aspiration biopsy, a hysteroscopy, dilatation and curettage (a D and C) or other tests.

 While you are waiting for results, it may help to talk to a close friend or relative about how you are feeling.
 Or you may want to contact a support group to talk to someone who has been through similar experiences.